siijjas/Brands/README.md

-# Tailor Management App for ERPNext v15
+# Tailor Management App

-A comprehensive ERPNext application designed for managing bespoke tailoring businesses.
+A comprehensive  application designed for managing bespoke tailoring businesses.
 This app provides a complete workflow from customer measurements to garment delivery, with automated document creation and Kanban-based production tracking.

 ## Features